Happiness in the Pursuit

 For me, The Gift of Not Belonging by Dr. Rami Kaminski was one of those books.

-The central idea is both simple and provocative.
+The central idea is both simple yet provocative.
 Kaminski introduces the concept of the otrovert; someone who is neither an introvert nor an extrovert in the traditional sense, but someone who participates comfortably in society without feeling an intrinsic need to belong to every group they encounter.

 At first, it sounds like another addition to the ever-growing catalogue of personality types.